Spider-Man: Far From Home Case Study

 Suit up

 It’s in the Stark Jet that Peter reaches the apex of his character arc.
-Using the aircraft’s suit fabrication device he designs and builds a new battle suit for his final clash with Mysterio, channeling his nascent Tony Stark ingenuity in the process.
+Using the aircraft’s suit fabrication device he designs and builds a new battle suit for his final clash with Mysterio, channelling his nascent Tony Stark ingenuity in the process.

 “It was a core story beat and a turning point for Peter’s character,” says Grosshans.
 “The production knew that there would be a lab in the back of the jet and there would be an Iron Man suit-building montage.
 Beyond that, the scene was primarily up to us!”